Abfkakul/Insaniyat-AmbulanceDriver-/README.md

-This repo contains a mobile application for booking an ambulance.
+This repo contains an android application for booking an ambulance.